Schaudge/petsc/doc/docs/manual/gpu.rst

 This method requires that the matrix be assembled on the CPU first.
 See ``Mat`` tutorial examples `ex5k.kokkos.cxx <../../src/mat/tutorials/ex5k.kokkos.cxx.html>`__
 and `ex5cu.cu <../../src/mat/tutorials/ex5cu.cu.html>`__ for examples using Kokkos and CUDA, respectively.
+Note, this GPU assembly does not communicate off-processor entries, thus, `MAT_IGNORE_OFF_PROC_ENTRIES` is implied.

 Matrix-free operators on the GPU